 ADHD, or attention-deficit/hyperactivity disorder, is one of the most common mental health conditions among children and teens.
+Therefore, do you need a Houston ADHD clinic?
 While there’s no miracle or instant cure for ADHD, there are some solutions that can help.
 At PACE Mental Health Houston, patients can benefit from our accredited Houston ADHD therapy.

 ADHD is a condition that disrupts concentration and focus for extended periods of time.
 It can also mean impulsivity, with some individuals acting rashly before thinking their actions through completely.
 ADHD can be mild, but it can also be severe and even debilitating.

 In some cases, ADHD can negatively impact how children and adolescents live their lives.
 Individuals might have trouble learning in school, and they might not be able to participate in group programs that require cooperation, stillness, and consideration.